 The Love Feast is a very serious and sacred part of our church year.
 Until 1966, Love Feast was performed in Sanctuary, where the backs of the pew folded back, and were secured by a wooden pen and used as tables.
 At that time, only adults were allowed to participate and the children sat quietly in the back of the church and observed.
 It was told that there were also many spectators who came and watched, filling the back of the church.
 The meal was prepared in the small kitchen (present day - the room off to the back of the pulpit) on a large wood cook stove.
 The beef was cooked in a huge iron kettle.
 The communion dishes were handmade of tin and one cup was shared by everyone at each table.
 Eventually, the tin was replaced by glass dishes.

-Currently, Tearcoat is enjoying the benefits of the Family Life Center, our new structure off the wast side of the church.
+Currently, Tearcoat is enjoying the benefits of the Family Life Center, our new structure off the west side of the church.
 This has enabled more classroom space, larger rest rooms with showers, a larger kitchen and large floor space for the use of a social hall or gymnasium.
-Currently in the Family Life Center, we have a Wednesday Night program for youth of all ages, called Promise Land Club.

 Many changes have taken place at Tearcoat over the years.
-Men and women sit together, electricity, running water and rest rooms became a luxury, children can become members, the church has been enlarged, a new facility has been added, the congregation has grown, we still have original generation families in our congregation, but the word of God remains the same.
+Men and women sit together, electricity, running water and rest rooms became a luxury, children can become members, the church has been enlarged, a new facility has been added, the congregation has grown, we still have original generation families in our congregation, but our morals and values are the same: We are saved by the Grace of God through the shed blood of His Son, Jesus Christ.

 Information taken from the book 'Allegheny Passage', author Emmert F. Bittinger & from members of the church.